Our History

 Gallery Manager

-Emily Cass is an arts professional based in Wichita, Kansas, with a background in both arts education and nonprofit leadership.
+Emily Cass is an arts professional based in Wichita, Kansas, with a background in arts education and nonprofit leadership.
 She holds a Bachelor’s degree in Art Education and a Master’s in Arts Leadership and Management.
-A former art educator in the local school district, Emily now serves as Gallery Manager at Harvester Arts, where she has been a vital part of the team for the past two years.
-In addition to her work at Harvester, she contributes to museum education at the Wichita Art Museum, blending her creative practice with a deep commitment to community engagement and arts access.
+A former art educator in the local school district, Emily serves as Gallery Director at Harvester Arts, where she manages the organization’s exhibitions and events, helps artists develop their programs and special events, and created our quarterly Art Making & Poetry program.
+The event brings together local poets and community members for an evening of readings, open mic, and hands-on artmaking, creating a welcoming space for people to share creative work and connect through both visual art and spoken word.

 Our Board